-You can use this guide as a blueprint for a successful project launch.
+You can use this guide as a blueprint for a successful on-demand home services app development.

 You will learn how to create a business model, customer journey map and user flow for this type of project and how it will help you to come up with the features your customers need.

 A global home services market is saturated with companies of different types and categories.
 Take a look at this map, this is only a small part of them.

 According to CBI insights, these startups have raised roughly $1.5B in funding.
 Sounds inspiring, doesn’t it?

 Well, there’s good news and there’s bad news.
 The good fact is that the on-demand home service market grows and there is a need for these services.
 However, this also means that competition doesn’t sleep.